We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other important certifications

 - OEKO-TEX Standard 100.
 This means that the mattress is certified to not contain or release specific chemicals.

 - CertiPUR-US.
-A certification for foam mattresses that states that polyurethane meets specific standards (e.g., no heavy metals and without certain kinds of flame retardants and phthalates).
+A certification for foam mattresses that states that polyurethane meets specific standards, like containing no heavy metals or certain kinds of flame retardants and phthalates.

 - Greenguard and Greenguard Gold.
 This restricts products that emit high amounts of VOCs.
 Greenguard Environmental Institute (GEI) can also certify if products are formaldehyde-free.